 Tangible property contributions provide charitable deductions based on a standard of "related use."

-A cityscape.
+Two woman standing next to a framed wall.
 Links to Gifts of Real Estate

 Gifts of Real Estate